 Our testers emphasized that the higher seat back was super important to them.
 We occasionally saw our testers’ heads tip forward, as they temporarily dozed off.
 The downward head position when seated led to snoring and left some parents with sore necks.
 The higher back chairs gave parents a place to rest their heads, which everyone agreed was a crucial attribute in a glider.

 - Dimensions: 30W x 37D x 41H inches

 - Fabric:Polyester, Polyester (Welt

 - Warranty: 1 year

-After hours of this testing, the Nursery Classics Landis Swivel Glider came out on top.
-It has a tall backrest, well-positioned armrests, a swivelling base, and a good seat depth that made it easy to get into and out of.
-We appreciated the many fabric choices, and the optional contrast piping, which are welcome options that only add to the chair’s appeal.
+After hours of this testing, the MonBebe Everston Swivel Recliner came out on top.
+It has a tall backrest, well-positioned armrests, a swiveling base, and a good seat depth that made it easy to get into and out of.
+Our original pick had a shallower seat.
+This model accommodates the tall, the short, the long-legged and your baby too.

 Dutailier Modern Round Back Glider Combo

 Some of our testers preferred the more traditional looking sleigh gliders.
 For parents in this camp, we like the Dutailier Modern Round Back Glider Combo, which retails for around $550.
 This chair comes well-equipped with a multi-position lock, reclining mechanism, washable cushions and a matching gliding ottoman.
 There are four colors to choose from, all available on an espresso-stained wood base.

 At any store, or online, it’s common to spot gliders made by Dutailier.
 They make wooden and upholstered chairs, but are best known for their wooden sleigh gliders.
 These run in price from the $300 all the way up to $900, depending on what features you’d like to have.
 We especially like their optional multi-position lock, which enables you to stop the chair from moving.
 This is helpful if you want to place the chair into a more reclined position, or it can be used to aid in getting out of the chair.